Dazzlecube/Stories-Untold/content/posts/2023books/index.md

 <img style="max-width: 100%; width: 240px; height: auto;" src="Fire_Story.jpg" width="{{ .Width }}" height="{{ .Height }}">
 </figure>

-A first-hand account of the author's and other families losing their homes to fires in California.
+A first-hand account of the author and other families losing their homes to fires in California.
 A sad reminder that our societies are not ready for these type of extreme events, which are likely to increase in frequency in the coming years.
 Improving our individual and collective resilience could go a long way as we brace ourselves for more natural disasters.